 This is the juiciest and most flavorful easy oven baked chicken breast recipe!
 It’s made with or without a brine, a handful of simple seasonings, then baked to perfection every time!

-We all need simple oven baked chicken recipes in our “what to make for dinner tonight” back pocket.
-Effortless, go-to meals around here usually involve oven baked chicken breast along with baked BBQ chicken, oven roasted chicken, or grilled chicken breast.
+Effortless, go-to meals around here usually involve oven baked chicken recipes including this baked BBQ chickenoven roasted chicken, or grilled chicken breast.

 This recipe for oven baked chicken breast is so easy to make for quick and easy dinners or to get ahead with meal preps for the week.
 With it comes the option to brine, but even without it, it’s basically foolproof.